awsdocs/amazon-ecs-developer-guide/doc_source/firelens-example-taskdefs.md

 }
 ```

-With the JSON parsing, the log will look like the following:
+With the JSON parsing, the log looks like the following\.

 ```
 {